Tanmay-901/Tanmay-901/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on improving my Programming skills (3 :star: on codechef).
+- 🔭 I’m currently working on Test Case Generator tool.
-- 🌱 I’m currently learning Linux, Bash
+- 🌱 I’m currently learning React.js, Django.
-- 👯 I’m looking to collaborate on Github
+- 👯 I’m looking to collaborate on Linux package manager.
-- 🤔 I’m looking for help with Advanced DSA
+- 🤔 I’m looking for help with making an online tool for test case generator.
-- 💬 Ask me about technical queries, innovative ideas
+- 💬 Ask me about queries related to Arduino, Robotics, different OS, python, Competitive coding.
 - 📫 How to reach me: tanmaykhandelwal2014@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: protagonist and procastinator at the same time